Prenuptial Agreements in Australia

 Section 90E of the Family Law Act 1975 provides that a prenuptial agreement can provide for child support, but only if the child has already been born and can be named, and the exact amount of maintenance is included in the agreement.
 Keep in mind that the terms of any financial agreement, including a prenuptial agreement, can be overridden by the Court if they are found to be not in the best interests of the child.

-The Family Court can overturn or set aside a prenuptial agreement it is satisfied that:
+The FCFCA can overturn or set aside a prenuptial agreement if it is satisfied that:

 - the agreement was obtained by fraud such as non disclosure of all assets